Luke 19:28-40 Christ’s Royal Entry into Jerusalem

 22 The stone which the builders rejected Has become the chief corner stone.
 23 This is the LORD’S doing; It is marvelous in our eyes.
 24 This is the day which the LORD has made; Let us rejoice and be glad in it.
 25 O LORD, do save, we beseech Thee; O LORD, we beseech Thee, do send prosperity!
 26 Blessed is the one who comes in the name of the LORD; We have blessed you from the house of the LORD.
 27 The LORD is God, and He has given us light; Bind the festival sacrifice with cords to the horns of the altar.
 28 Thou art my God, and I give thanks to Thee; Thou art my God, I extol Thee.
 29 Give thanks to the LORD, for He is good; For His lovingkindness is everlasting.
 (Psalm 118:22-29)

-Psalm 118 was the last of the Hallel Psalms song during Passover (113-118).
-Much of the scriptures were, like keys in huge locks, turning and opening the fulfillment of age-old, golden prophecies.
-Besides Jesus’ kingship, other divine events are being orchestrated and divulged.
-Yes, earlier, there was the declaration of the king’s entry into Jerusalem from these verses.
-Still, there are also startling prophecies about the sacrifice that must also be fulfilled in these verses.
+Psalm 118 was the last of the Hallel Psalms sung during Passover (113-118).
+Much of the scriptures were, like keys in huge locks, turning and unlocking the fulfillment of age-old, golden prophecies.
+In addition to Jesus’ kingship, other divine events are being orchestrated and revealed.
+Yes, earlier, there was the announcement of the king’s entry into Jerusalem from these verses.
+Still, there are also startling prophecies about the sacrifice that must also be fulfilled in these passages.
 Although the evil one is the architect of evil, the Lord wonderfully uses all of creation and the events of the world to fulfill His greater purposes.
 Let’s note two of these must-be-fulfilled prophecies.

 (#1) “The stone which the builders rejected Has become the chief corner stone” (Ps 118:22).